 Check out Youth Innovation Projects being led by siblings across the world as they support each other and the Special Olympics movement.

 Want to learn more?

-Click below to find a video from the 2018 Special Olympics Africa Sibling & Family Leader Workshop, specific resources for youth-age siblings of individuals with intellectual disabilities, and all Global Youth resources.
+Click below to find videos from the 2019 Special Olympics Middle East North Africa Sibling Workshop and 2018 Special Olympics Africa Sibling & Family Leader Workshop, specific resources for youth-age siblings of individuals with intellectual disabilities, and all Global Youth resources.